 - i.
 Slow the migration of rainwater from the catchment and reduce peak flows - ii.
-Retain and infiltrate rainfall within property boundaries. - Use rainfall on-site or as high in the catchment as possible. iii. - Maximise the amount of permeable surfaces in the catchment. iv. - Use non-kerbed roads and carparks. ٧. - vi.
-Plant trees with large canopies over sealed surfaces such as roads and carparks.
+Retain and infiltrate rainfall within property boundaries. - iii.
+Use rainfall on-site or as high in the catchment as possible. - iv.
+Maximise the amount of permeable surfaces in the catchment. - v.
+Use non-kerbed roads and car parks. - vi.
+Plant trees with large canopies over sealed surfaces such as roads and car parks.